Affection (Lisa Stansfield album): Critical reception

-Affection received favourable reviews from music critics.
+Affection received acclaim from music critics.
 Writing retrospectively for AllMusic, Alex Henderson said, "Stansfield took the R&B world by storm with her melancholy, Barry White-influenced single 'All Around the World.' [...]
 Though she didn't shy away from hip-hop and house-music elements, Affection leaves no doubt where the British singer's heart lies – sleek yet gritty '70s R&B. Though the retro leanings of such updated soul treasures as 'You Can't Deny It' and 'What Did I Do to You?' are obvious, Stansfield's producers keep things very fresh sounding by embracing a decidedly high-tech and very late-'80s/early-'90s production style.
-Though essentially a soul diva, Stansfield has a disco masterpiece in the love-and-togetherness anthem 'This Is the Right Time.'"
+Though essentially a soul diva, Stansfield has a disco masterpiece in the love-and-togetherness anthem 'This Is the Right Time.

 Amy Linden for Rolling Stone called Stansfield the "sleek soul mama for the Nineties. [...]
 Affection is a picture-perfect marriage between house beats and the torchy growl of late-night silky soul.
 Not since Teena Marie has a white girl pulled off the pure joy and emotionality that Stansfield does, and without the downside of trying to sound authentically 'black.'
 Stansfield evokes Chaka Khan on 'Mighty Love' and Deniece Williams on 'You Can't Deny It' but doesn't ape them.
 She does it her way, with a hint of Brit reserve and a cool, never cold, aloofness.
 There's no chest thumping or sweating – Stansfield accomplishes what she has to with disarming ease.
 The way she reaches for the high notes ('What Did I Do to You?') and the way her voice slinks around the line 'so-oo sad' in 'All Around the World' show that this is someone who knows her roots – even if they aren't really hers.
 Affections thirteen songs intermingle sweet Philly soul swing, the elegant string sections of the Seventies and Barry White's better moments of lushness; driving percussive keyboard patterns bring the mix firmly up to date.
 More simply, the album is an ideal blend of clubland energy and the passion of soul music, a dance record you can listen to."